“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 Chapter 9: 4.0.0 — Telling No One

-In January 2026, I made version 4.0.0 a reality.
+I made version 4.0.0 a reality.

 I told four people.
 Three of them were friends who are not technical.
 They nodded, smiled, said encouraging things.
 I don’t think any of them understood what had actually happened.
 But they saw that something mattered to me, and they supported that.
-That is not nothing.
 In a project this solitary, that kind of quiet emotional support is what keeps you going when there is no one else watching.

 Around this same time, my wife and I formally founded Mica Development UG.
 This was a decision about commitment as much as about structure.
 The project had grown beyond a hobby.

+There is something I have not written before: there were people who reached out to me during this period who wanted to use Mica for real development work.
+Actual developers.
 I discouraged them.
 I took no money.
 I was not certain the project would survive long enough to be useful, and I would not have people depending on a compiler that might not make it.
-Some decisions about honesty are not complicated, even when the pressure is high.
 I could not take responsibility for other people’s work when I did not yet trust my own.

 That is where version 4.0.0 lived: between private pride and honest uncertainty.